-Your PCP or plan must give you approval in advance before you can use providers not in the plan's network.
-This is called "prior authorization."
+The plan must give you prior authorization in advance before you can use providers not in the plan's network."
 For more information about this and situations when you can see an out-of-network provider without prior authorization (such as an emergency), see Sections 2.2 and 2.3 of this chapter.
 If you don't have prior authorization (approval in advance) before you get services from an out-of-network provider, you may have to pay for these services yourself.
 See Chapter 4, Section 2.1 for more information about which services require prior authorization.